 The teenage Federale slings his machine gun over his shoulder and bends toward my bag.
 Cocaine? he asks.
 Marijuana?
 I have a stash of weed stuffed in an ibuprofen container in the outside zipper of my backpack.

 Josh stands behind me.
 He doesn’t know about the stash.
 This? the youth asks.
 He holds up a mess of quickdraws, locking carabiners, and a few cams.

 by Matt Spohn (banner photo by the author)

-This story is published in Volume 13, now available
+This story is published in The Climbing Zine Book 2, now available

 Vamos a escalar en Basaseachi, I say, having rehearsed my only Spanish on the flight between Portland and El Paso.